 - Fails to comply with the instructions from staff responsible for the proceedings or from the accommodation facilities, thereby endangering order and security.

-Emergency aid is however an unconditional right for everyone present on Swiss territory and unable to provide for him-or herself.
+Emergency aid is however an unconditional right for everyone present on Swiss territory and unable to provide for themselves.
 The exclusion from social assistance has no impact on the entitlement to emergency aid.
-Even though reception conditions are not ideal, every asylum seeker (even dismissed or rejected) should find an accommodation place during their stay in Switzerland and be able to provide for their own (basic) needs.
+This means that every asylum seeker (even dismissed or rejected) should find an accommodation place during their stay in Switzerland and be able to provide for their own (basic) needs.
+However, reception conditions are very critical under the emergency aid scheme, with several cantons making use of underground civil protection centres (so-called bunkers) originally conceived for the protection of civil population in case of armed conflict or other types of emergency but are used as emergency aid shelters.

-The Asylum Act also provides for the possibility to exclude persons from a registration centre (or a remote location) who, through their behaviour, endanger others in that centre, disturb the peace or refuse to obey staff orders.
-The exclusion can however not exceed 24 hours and is subject to a decision made by the SEM.
+The Asylum Act also provides for the possibility to exclude persons from a federal asylum centre as a disciplinary sanction, when an asylum applicant has endangered others in the centre, disturbed the peace or refused to obey staff orders.
+The exclusion can however not exceed 24 hours and is subject to a written decision made by SEM.
+Other sorts of disciplinary sanctions exist in the federal centres, such as denial of exit permits, elimination of pocket money or a ban on entering specific spaces.

 Before any reduction or withdrawal is ordered, an assessment of proportionality is made and the subsistence minimum has to be considered.
 The basic need is defined as “enforcement legal subsistence minimum” (betreibungsrechtliches Existenzminimum) and differs in each canton.

-The new legislation of March 2019 introduced a legal basis for the creation of specific centres for uncooperative asylum seekers.
-Article 24a AsylA states that asylum seekers who endanger public security and order or who by their behaviour seriously disrupt the normal operation of the federal asylum centres may be accommodated by the SEM in special centres that are set up and run by the SEM or by cantonal authorities.
+Article 24a AsylA is the legal basis for the creation of special centres for uncooperative asylum seekers.
+It states that asylum seekers who endanger public security and order or who by their behaviour seriously disrupt the normal operation of the federal asylum centres may be accommodated by the SEM in special centres that are set up and run by the SEM or by cantonal authorities.
 Although applications cannot be lodged in those centres, procedures are carried out according to the same rules than in the usual federal asylum centres.
-At the time being, no such centre is operating, the only one ever opened in in Les Verrières, Canton of Neuchâtel was temporarily closed on 1 September 2019 after nine months with in average two inhabitants.
-Plans for a second specific centre were put on hold because of the low numbers of asylum applications.
+The only centre of this type ever opened is situated in Les Verrières, Canton of Neuchâtel and has a capacity of 20 places, on average, 8 persons were accommodated in this centre in 2022.
+According to the information of the SEM, discussions for a possible second centre for uncooperative asylum seekers are ongoing.

-Grounds for assignment to a specific centre are defined in Article 15 AO1.
-According to this provision, a person can be assigned to a specific centre if he or she is in a federal asylum centre and endangers public security and order or who by his or her behaviour seriously disrupts the normal operation of the federal asylum centre.
+Grounds for assignment to a special centre are defined in Article 15 AO1.
+According to this provision, a person can be assigned to a special centre if they are in a federal asylum centre and endanger public security and order or who by their behaviour seriously disrupt the normal operation of the federal asylum centre.
 A danger to public security and order is assumed if there are concrete indications that the behaviour of the asylum seeker will with great probability lead to a breach of public security and order.

 A serious disruption of the normal operation of the federal asylum centre is assumed in the following two situations: